60pportunities/documentacao/docs/ggha.md

 #### Configuring steps:
 Each step has a set of properties that you can configure, such as its name, the action it uses, and the input parameters for the action.

-name: Specifies a human-readable name for the step, which is displayed in the GitHub Actions web interface.
+- [x] name: Specifies a human-readable name for the step, which is displayed in the GitHub Actions web interface.
-uses: References a pre-built action from the GitHub Actions marketplace, a custom action, or an action from an- other repository.
+- [x] uses: References a pre-built action from the GitHub Actions marketplace, a custom action, or an action from another repository.
 The syntax is <owner>/<repo>@<ref>, where <owner> is the repository owner, <repo> is the repository name, and <ref> is a branch, tag, or commit reference.
-with: Provides input parameters for an action.
+- [x] with: Provides input parameters for an action.
 The available parameters depend on the specific action being used.
-run: Executes a shell command or script within the job's environment.
+- [x] run: Executes a shell command or script within the job's environment.
-env: Sets environment variables for a specific step.
+- [x] env: Sets environment variables for a specific step.
-if: Adds a conditional expression that determines whether a step should run.
+- [x] if: Adds a conditional expression that determines whether a step should run.
 The step will only run if the expression evaluates to true.

 #### Job dependencies and parallelism:
 By default, jobs run in parallel.
-However, you can create dependen- cies between jobs using the needs keyword to enforce a specific execution order.
+However, you can create dependencies between jobs using the needs keyword to enforce a specific execution order.

 A job with a needs property will only start after all the specified jobs have completed successfully.
 This allows you to create complex workflows with multiple stages, such as building, testing, and deploying your application.
 Example:

 ```
 jobs:
 build: